Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task8-LICM/discussion.md

 The most challenging part of this assignment was trying to navigate the complexity of LLVM and understanding how its internal analyses interacted.
 While conceptually the LICM algorithm is straightforward, implementing it in LLVM required careful management.
 Another challenge was setting up and running Embench for testing.
 The documentation and benchmarking workflow was initially confusing and took a fair amount of time.
 However, after much trial and error, we were finally able to get Embench working and collect performance data to test our optimization.

 ## Michelin Star
-We believe that we deserve a michelin start for completely the specification of this assignment.
+We believe that we deserve a michelin star for completely the specification of this assignment.
 Although we didn't see a desirable outcome, we still learned a lot by completing this assignment.